-Looking out over this unique part of Napa Valley, a region that few people will see based on its rather isolated location, Harlan reflected on a word that might best describe his overlook – he began referring to the view he saw from the ridge, as a Promontory, referring to a point of land that juts out overlooking something below – usually a body of water but in this case a tiny valley with vineyards.
+Looking out over this unique part of Napa Valley, a region that few people will see based on its rather isolated location, Harlan reflected on a word that might best describe his overlook.
+He began referring to the view he saw from the ridge, as a promontory, referring to a point of land that juts out overlooking something below – usually a body of water but in this case a tiny valley with vineyards.
 And in reflecting on the vineyard’s location, he calls it ‘the territory’ a fitting description considering Mr. Harlan’s fascination with history.
 It is a word that perhaps labels the land as an outlier and a tribute to its contiguous size.

 Vineyard Site